Overview

 Key players in Uruguay’s digital economy include government entities, major tech companies, and a growing number of startups.
 The Uruguayan IT Chamber (CUTI) and the Uruguayan Chamber of Digital Economy (CEDU) play crucial roles in supporting this ecosystem by organizing events, fostering networking, and representing digital businesses at both national and international levels.
 As the sector continues to grow, Uruguay is expected to enhance its position as a digital hub in Latin America, particularly in areas such as fintech, software development, and e-commerce.

 Uruguay faces competition from other Latin American countries with strong ICT sectors.
 However, its stable political and economic environment, advanced digital infrastructure, and proactive government policies give it a competitive edge.
-Uruguay is also attracting interest from global tech giants seeking a stable base in Latin America, further boosting its digital economy.
+Uruguay seen increasing interest from global tech giants seeking a stable base in Latin America, further boosting its digital economy.
+In June 2023, Microsoft launched its AI Co-Innovation Lab in Montevideo, the first of its kind in Latin America and one of three in the world.
+The lab aims to accelerate AI innovation in Uruguay and across the region by providing local businesses and startups access to cutting-edge AI technology and a global network of experts.

 Market Challenges